jjwaalan/SevereWeatherAlertSystem/README.md

 2. plug arduino into power source
 3. to engage simulation mode, press button 3 times
 4. sensor readings and storm status should appear on lcd display
+5. if the display says storm detected, and the led is lit, theres a storm!